 Using this feature means more control over your translation projects even when it comes to the smallest details in the translated text.
 This also contributes to transparency and therefore, clear communication between the members of the team – the backbone of an advanced, collaborative translation management platform.

-If this is what you search for, feel free to contact us or make use of our free trial and test our translation management system yourself!
+If this is something that you feel would benefit your translation projects, feel free to contact us or make use of our free trial and test our translation management system out for yourself!